jkutner/research-grants/README.md

 ### What is a Research Grant?

 Research grants are time-boxed projects that allow individuals to step away from their team responsibilities for a period of time to pursue specific research goals.
-Research grants align with our business goals.
+Research grants align with our [V2MOM methods](https://www.salesforce.com/blog/2013/04/how-to-create-alignment-within-your-company.html) and business goals.

 ### How do Research Grants work?